 The library not only collects the newest egyptological publications and keeps up with the highest specialist standards, but it also houses rare prints, old traveloques, period guides and picture books.
 The Jaroslav Černý Library takes care about these often artistically very valuable publications, restores them, and is currently restoring selected volumes in cooperation with the National Library of the Czech Republic.

 The library’s collections currently contains over 900 monographs, over 5000 offprints and about 2500 volumes of periodicals.
-The library offers direct exchange of egyptological monographs published by the Charles University with various libraries, institutions and private individuals (currently we have about 170 contacts).
+The library offers direct exchange of egyptological monographs published by the Charles University with various libraries, institutions and private individuals.
 In terms of its scope, the library represents one of the most extensive egyptological libraries in Europe and the only one of its kind in the Czech Republic.

 …Better is a book than a graven stela,